What is a parent/carer partnership?

 Every family is unique, with their own strengths and struggles – a lot of which aren’t visible at the nursery door.
 Be mindful of this if you have parents/carers who appear ‘less engaged’ in the daily communication – just because we don’t see a typical reaction of engagement, it doesn’t mean they aren’t interested.

-It's always important to acknowledge that, when a parent/carer drops their child off in the mornings, they are handing you the most precious part of their world.
-Let’s make sure we do everything we can to keep them involved, understood and respected in their child’s daily lives, even when they can’t be there.
+It is always important to acknowledge that, when a parent/carer drops their child off in the mornings, they are handing you the most precious part of their world.
+Let’s make sure we do everything we can to keep them involved, understood, and respected in their child’s daily lives, even when they can’t be there.